hjbdev/pvm/README.md

 composer global require hjbdev/pvm
 ```

 Type `pvm discover`, then copy the path from `pvm path` and paste it into your path in the Windows Environment variables.
+Make sure the pvm path is **above** any versions of PHP in your environment variables, otherwise it will not work.

+Alternatively, remove any other versions in your environment variables.

 ## Commands